getconversio/redis-metrics/README.md

 // Create an instance
 var RedisMetrics = require('redis-metrics');
 var metrics = new RedisMetrics();

+// If you need to catch uncaught exceptions, add an error handler to the client. metrics.client.on('error', function(err) { ... });

 // Create a counter for a "pageview" event and increment it three times. var myCounter = metrics.counter('pageview');